PrairieLearn/PrairieLearn/docs/installingNative.md

   make python-deps
   ```

-  On macOS, you may need to first set the following environment variables so that `pygraphviz` can find the necessary headers headers:
+  On macOS, you may need to first set the following environment variables so that `pygraphviz` can find the necessary headers:

   ```sh
   export CFLAGS="-I$(brew --prefix graphviz)/include"